 The Airmen's Stories - F/Lt.
 C A C Stone

 Cedric Arthur Cuthbert Stone was born on 8th December 1916 at Amritsar, India.
-His father, an Indian Army Officer, was killed in Mesopotamia during the Great War.
+His father, Lt.
+Arthur Cuthbert Stone was killed in action serving with the 45th 'Rattrays Sikhs' Regiment on the River Hai in Mesopotamia on 1st February 1917 aged 28.
+He lies in Amara War Cemetery, Iraq.

 He was awarded Aero Certificate 13660 at